Posted by Dr. John Thomas on Mar 19, 2019 9:24:58 AM

 By Dr. John Thomas

-Neurocognitive disorders may be marked by an inability to remember things, difficulty learning, and understanding, or more complex symptoms such as a catastrophic disassociation from reality.
-We tend to think of neurocognitive disorders as only occurring in individuals who are advancing in age, but they can impact people of all ages—even children.
+Someone with poor neurocognitive health may experience an inability to remember things, difficulty learning, and understanding, or more complex symptoms such as a catastrophic disassociation from reality.
+We tend to think of neurocognitive health issues as only occurring in individuals who are advancing in age, but they can impact people of all ages—even children.

-The underlying causes of these disorders such as trauma (concussions and infections) and degeneration are well documented.
-However, many don’t realize that substandard overall health can put people at a much higher risk for neurocognitive disorders.
+The underlying causes including trauma (concussions and infections) and degeneration are well documented.
+However, many don’t realize that substandard overall health can put people at a much higher risk for poor neurocognitive health.

 Nutrients and compounds that play critical roles in human cognitive health include: